Complete Guide: Installing Manjaro with Secure Boot Enabled

 Partition

-Clear the disk of any existing file systems using random pattern – as the partition will be encrypted this will disguise the partitions and data held on it.
-It will take some time to complete – hours if you are having a big storage device.
+Clear the disk of any existing file systems using a random pattern – as the partition will be encrypted, this will disguise the partitions and data on it.
+It will take some time to complete – hours if you have a big storage device.

 # dd if=/dev/urandom of=/dev/sdy status=progress bs=10M